 Of the project, Associate Librarian for Library Services Deanna Marcum said, “With this timely commemoration of the Civil War, NUCMC succeeds in showcasing its work and demonstrating the wealth of materials in previously ‘hidden collections’ that we are interested in exposing, not just at the Library of Congress but at our colleague institutions nationally.”

-NUCMC seeks the assistance of eligible repositories in identifying and describing archival collections relating to the conflict.
+NUCMC sought the assistance of eligible repositories in identifying and describing archival collections relating to the conflict.
 Eligible repositories must be located in the United States or its territories, must regularly admit researchers, and must lack the capability of entering their own archival cataloging into the bibliographic database managed by OCLC, the world’s largest library cooperative.